Invariants of Handlebody-Knots via Yokota's Invariants: Examples of the Invariants

 \end{proof}

-\section{Examples of the Invariants}
+\section{Examples of the Invariants $\left< \, \cdot \, \right>_H$}

-In this section, we show some calculations of our quantum invariants and a table of values of them for \textit{irreducible} genus 2 handlebody-knots up to 6 crossings classified in \cite{IKMS}.
-Handlebody-knots are called \textit{reducible} when they are expressed by a trivalent graph that have cut edges.
-We also show some properties of the invariants.
+In this section, we show some calculations of our invariants and a table of values of them for \textit{irreducible} genus 2 handlebody-knots up to six crossings classified in \cite{IKMS}.
+A handlebody-knot is called \textit{reducible} if it is represented by a spatial graph that has a cut edge.
+We also show some properties of our invariants.